 Don’t get me wrong.
 I was never one of those people to tell newly divorced people they shouldn’t date.
 They should!
 When I was getting divorced, I hated when people would say to me, “You need some time alone.
 You don’t want to date anyone right now.
 Just be by yourself and figure things out.”

 I felt like saying, “How do YOU know what I want? (since you are married and have never gone through this,)” and “Why should I be by myself?
 Am I being punished for getting divorced, so I’m restricted from dating?”

 When people are getting divorced they are feeling lonely and isolated and afraid, and in my opinion, they should date as much as they want.
 Big difference between dating and committing AGAIN to spending the rest of your life with someone.

 I feel sorry for Pete, but I feel even worse for his kids.
 The silver lining is, Pete and the girl didn’t have any kids together.
 Talk about complicating things even more!

-I might sound really judgmental in this blog, and if that’s the case, I apologize because I do realize that every situation is different.
-I’m just stating that in the majority of cases, if done too soon, getting married a second time ends up being a mistake.
+I might sound really judgmental in this article, and if that’s the case, I apologize because I do realize that every situation is different.
+I’m just stating that in the majority of cases, if done too soon, a second marriage ends up being a mistake.
 ANOTHER mistake, which any divorced person can tell you is not something he or she wants to make.